$0 How to Request an Assessment: NZ Parent's Template Letter

 • Parents whose child already has SAC provisions in place and functioning well

-• Parents seeking a clinical diagnosis — SAC applications require existing assessment evidence from a registered professional
+• Parents seeking a clinical diagnosis — SAC is an assessment-access process, not a substitute for clinical diagnosis

 The Timing Problem